Multi-scale Laplacian community detection in heterogeneous networks: Real-Space distances of non-euclidean topological structures

-Once we have introduced the distance $\mathcal{D}_{ij}(\tau)$ between any pair of nodes at each time $\tau>0$, we can formulate a simple method for grouping nodes into clusters at arbitrary $\tau$.
-We emphasize that, even though complex networks lack an explicit spatial embedding, $\mathcal{\hat D}$ allows us to reduce the problem to the traditional clustering problems in a metric space \cite{Kaufman90} through the construction of a dendrogram.
-In order to define a stable algorithm for the construction of the dendrogram, we choose the average group clustering algorithm, a compromise between the sensitivity to outliers of the complete clustering and the tendency of single-linkage clustering to inhibit compact clusters \cite{Shao2007, Kaufman90}.
-In this way the merging of two clusters happens when the mean distance $\overline{\mathcal{D}}$ between any node belonging to the first cluster and any node belonging to the second cluster becomes smaller than the chosen threshold $\Delta$.
-The output of this algorithm will thus be a hierarchical tree for each resolution scale $\tau$.
-At this point three natural questions arise: (1) Given the dendrogram at diffusion time $\tau$, what is the best partition, i.e. the best ``cut" of the hierarchical clustering tree?
-(2) Since the metric $\mathcal{\hat D}(\tau)$ may, at different $\tau$, determine different dendrograms in which the specific length of branches and their composition can change (this situation is shared by other metrics; e.g. the same applies to Markov stability \cite{Barahona2010}), is there an optimal choice of $\tau$?
-(3) What is the stability of the optimal cut, i.e. optimal partition, at varying $\tau$?
-In this section we face the first two questions and leave the third one to Sect.~\ref{metastable}.
+Even though complex networks lack an explicit spatial embedding, $\mathcal{\hat D}$ allows us to reduce our problem to traditional clustering problems in a metric space \cite{Kaufman90} allowing for the construction of a dendrogram at arbitrary $\tau$ \footnote{In fact, $\mathcal{\hat D}$ is a projection of how points (nodes) are distributed in the N-dimensional k-space representation of the network.}.
+To define a stable algorithm for the construction of the dendrogram, we choose the average group clustering algorithm, a compromise between the sensitivity to outliers of the complete clustering and the tendency of single-linkage clustering to inhibit compact clusters \cite{Shao2007, Kaufman90}.
+In this way, the merging of two clusters happens when the mean distance $\overline{\mathcal{D}}$ between any node belonging to the first cluster and any node belonging to the second cluster becomes smaller than the chosen threshold $\Delta$.
+The output of this algorithm will thus be a hierarchical tree for each resolution scale $\tau$, without null-model assumptions.

+At this point, three natural questions arise: (1) Given the dendrogram at diffusion time $\tau$, is there an optimal partition or cut?
+(2) Since the metric $\mathcal{\hat D}(\tau)$ may, at different $\tau$, determine different dendrograms with variable composition and length of branches (such as in Markov stability \cite{Barahona2010}), is there an optimal choice of $\tau$?
+(3) Is it stable the optimal cut at varying $\tau$?
+We face now the first two questions, leaving the third one in a section below.

-Figure \ref{Zach}(a) shows the dendrogram resulting from our method in the particular case of the Zachary's karate club \cite{Newman, Zachary}, which serves us as a benchmark showing the usual partition of the network in two communities.
-Figure \ref{Zach}(b) shows the entropic phase transition \cite{InfoCore} for Zachary's karate club through the behavior of the Laplacian entropy $S(\tau)$ in time (red dashed line) and of the entropic susceptibility (i.e. the specific heat) $C(\tau)$.
+Figure \ref{Zach}(a) shows the hierarchical dendrogram for Zachary's karate club \cite{Newman, Zachary}, which serves as a benchmark showing the usual partition of the network in two communities.
+Figure \ref{Zach}(b) shows the entropic phase transition \cite{InfoCore} for Zachary's karate club using the Laplacian entropy $S(\tau)$ in time (red dashed line) and of the entropic susceptibility (i.e., the specific heat) $C(\tau)$.